-God gave Noah the dimensions for the Ark in cubits.
-“And this is how you shall make it: The length of the ark shall be three hundred cubits, its width fifty cubits, and its height thirty cubits.”
-(Genesis 6:15)
+God gave Noah the dimensions for the ark in cubits.
+“This is how you are to make it: the length of the ark 300 cubits, its breadth 50 cubits, and its height 30 cubits” (Genesis 6:15).

-Few wooden ships have ever come close to the size of Noah’s Ark.
+Few wooden ships have ever come close to the size of Noah’s ark.
 One possible challenger is the Chinese treasure ships of Zheng He in the 1400s.
-An older contender is the ancient Greek trireme Tessaronteres.
-The Ark is near the maximum size known to be possible for a wooden vessel.
+An older contender is the ancient Greek trireme Tessarakonteres.
+The ark is near the maximum size known to be possible for a wooden vessel.

-Ark Encounter is an all-wood, life-size Noah’s Ark in northern Kentucky built to the dimensions provided in the Bible.
+Ark Encounter features an all-wood, life-size Noah’s Ark in Northern Kentucky, built to the dimensions provided in the Bible.

 In constructing the life-size Noah’s Ark, we used hundreds of huge beams and logs.
 Some of the center supporting logs are more than 3 feet in diameter and nearly 50 feet long!